-When you start to learn tools and strategies used in a certain sales method you have to be well familiar with the types of selling.
+When you start to learn tools and strategies used in a certain sales method, you have to be well familiar with the types of selling.

 - Passive sales, on the contrary, don’t require active actions from a manager.
 A client is the one who shows initiative.
-But here you also have to use special selling techniques to improve the effectiveness of commerce.
+But here, you also have to use special selling techniques to improve the effectiveness of commerce.
 For example, buyers who waver between two products are ready to hear detailed information that with help them to make a choice and purchase.

 - Direct sales.
 The scheme of direct selling is primitively simple: a manager and a client meet each other, a product is presented, and a deal is made.
 The main difference between direct sales and other types is the absence of intermediaries.

 - Indirect sales.
 This type is very common in big companies.
 Such techniques as franchising and merchandising are used.
-The first technique is about getting a right to launch a successful business and the essence of the second one is a proper presentation of goods in stores and organization of necessary promotions.
+The first technique is about getting a right to launch a successful business, and the essence of the second one is a proper presentation of goods in stores and organization of necessary promotions.

 There are numerous ways to make a customer buy in a shop, by phone, or online.
 But many of these types and methods have their own specifics, such as successful phone selling technique (scripts and the character of speech) or NLP technique.
 In addition, there is a bulk of personal methods.
-To study effective sales methods in detail you have to armor yourself with a good library (for instance, find and read top 10 books on selling and marketing) and take the best training.
+To study effective sales methods in detail, you have to armor yourself with a good library (for instance, find and read the top 10 books on selling and marketing) and take the best training.